 (1a) In paragraph (da) of subsection (1) —

-“officer or servant of the board” in subparagraphs (viii) and (xi) includes a person engaged under section 19(1) and an employee of a person engaged under section 19(1)(b);
+officer or servant of the board in subparagraphs (viii) and (xi) includes a person engaged under section 19(1) and an employee of a person engaged under section 19(1)(b);

-“specified” means specified in by-laws made under that paragraph.
+specified means specified in by-laws made under that paragraph.

 (2) Subject to any by-laws made under subsection (1)(da), every fine referred to in subsection (1)(i) shall be recoverable on summary conviction.